zbanks/noodle/noodle_help.md

 For `GET` requests like this, the timeout is lowered, default results limit is lowered to 15 (this can be changed with `#limit`).

+### Wordlist

+The input wordlist can be downloaded [here](/wordlist).

+It is based on the Debian wordlist, Wikipedia, and Wiktionary.
 <!-- end help -->